CrossPlatformPageObject/cross-platform-single-page-example/README.md

 ### Challenges in implementating Single page for different platforms:

 1. Different automation tool

     Consider platforms, iOS, android, mobile web.
 Each API will expose different services for same action.
-2. Differnt UI actions
+2. Different UI actions

     `click` is for web whereas similar action for other platform is, `touch`
 3. Locator

     As the ecosystem is different for platforms, they way we identify locator will be different.
-Also, despite being same screen, lcoators can be different.
+Also, despite being same screen, locator can be different.
 4. Different UI navigation pattern

     Each platform gives different UI component.
 We have Tab bar in iOS, navigation drawer in Android and Nav bar serves similar purpose for web.

 We gave it a try and solved above problems one by one.